lostisland/faraday/docs/middleware/custom.md

 However, in some cases you may need to wrap the call in a block, or work around it somehow (think of a begin-rescue, for example).
 When that happens, then you can override `#call`.
 When you do so, remember to call either `app.call(env)` or `super` to avoid breaking the middleware stack call!

+### Can I find a middleware template somewhere?

+Yes, you can!
+Look at the [`faraday-middleware-template`](https://github.com/lostisland/faraday-middleware-template) repository.